PProvost/www.peterprovost.org/source/_posts/2012/2012-04-23-how-to-avoid-creating-real-tasks-when-unit-testing-async.md

 It "does not have any schedule delegates associated with it."
 That sounds perfect!

+***UPDATE: This code is only required in the .NET 4.0 version of Task Parallels.
+See below for an updated .NET 4.5 version of this test that doesn't require my helper method.***

 So what I'm going to do is use TCS to create a task that just contains the concrete return value, acting as if the long running operation has happened, and returning a Task that the consuming code can treat normally.